alexisfasquel/growstuff-front/app/md/diy.md

 {
   title: "DIY",
   subtitle: "Welcome on the Growstuff project.
-Watch carefully the instruction to creation your own self-suffisant plant!"
+Watch carefully the instruction to creation your own self-sufficient plant!"
 }

 ##Requierement